bponomarenko/autoconfig-app/README.md

 [![Build Status](https://travis-ci.org/bponomarenko/autoconfig-app.svg?branch=master)](https://travis-ci.org/bponomarenko/autoconfig-app)

+This is UI for Autoconfig REST API.
+Written in Angular.
+Available as web site or Electron application.

 [Project page](https://bponomarenko.github.io/autoconfig-app/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng start:web` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+P.S.`ng start:web` will do two things:
+1. Start local proxy on 3000 port to solve CORS restrictions in browser
+2. Start `ng serve`, which will start local dev server

+Run `ng start:app` for a dev Electron app.
+Application will be opened automatically.

 ## Code scaffolding